EPA releases proposal to repeal 2009 greenhouse gas endangerment finding

 “Climate change is real, and it deserves attention.
 But it is not the greatest threat facing humanity.
 That distinction belongs to global energy poverty.
 As someone who values data, I know that improving the human condition depends on expanding access to reliable, affordable energy.”

 The DOE and EPA are inviting public feedback on the report.
-A notice of availability and invitation for public comment will be published in the Federal Register.
+A notice of availability and invitation for public comment have been published in the Federal Register.
+Public comments must be submitted by September 15, 2025.
+To learn more, click here.

 County impact